-For my contribution I created this Pecan Pie Martini.
-If you’re looking for a festive signature cocktail to serve up this holiday season you might just enjoy this one!
+If you’re looking for a festive signature cocktail to serve up this holiday season you might just enjoy Pecan Pie Martini.
 It even has a delicious chocolate pecan rim that’s sure to please!

 One of my favorite Thanksgiving pies is a pecan pie.
 Double points if it’s chocolate pecan pie.
 Last year I made some really good Pecan Bars with Chocolate & Bourbon that were so good so I thought it would be fun to try to reproduce that flavor in a cocktail for the holidays.
 I knew there’s hazelnut liqueur and almond liqueur, certainly there must be pecan liqueur, right?
 Mix a little vodka (or perhaps bourbon) with some pecan liqueur and whatever else I come up with, it had to be good.
 Unfortunately, both liquor stores I went to did not have any pecan liqueur in stock.
 Bummer.